Lower Chest Workout – To Turn Heads On The Beach

 Archer push ups

-But be careful when performing archer push ups.
-Some people have dislocated their shoulder by performing this exercise.
+But be careful when performing archer push-ups.
+Some people have dislocated their shoulders by performing this exercise.
 So proceed with caution.

 Primary